HorvathLab/NGS/scSNViz/README.md

-## Workflow for Advanced Users with Multiple Samples to Integrate
+## Integration of Multiple Samples
 The following is a workflow that calculates and overlays basic SNV metrics on top of a dimensionality reduction integrated from multiple samples.

 ####